 This makes the second half of Khan’s life all the more tragic.
 After India's independence and the bloody partition of India and Pakistan in 1947, Khan continued his struggle for the Pashtun course.
 As the leader of a Pashtun opposition party, the "Pakistan Azad Party," Khan spent many years incarcerated in Pakistani prisons.
 Khan described the treatment he received in newly-created Pakistan as worse than what he had experienced in British prisons.

 Just like Gandhi, Khan had been deeply convinced that dividing the Indian subcontinent was a grave mistake.
 In Muslim Pakistan he was now accused of being anti-Pakistan and pro-Hindu.
-It was an irony of history, given the fact that Gandhi himself was shot by a fanatic Muslim who believed he was pro-Muslim.
+It was an irony of history, given the fact that Gandhi himself was shot by a fanatical Hindu who believed he was pro-Muslim.

 During the years of the military government in the 1960s, Khan spent six years in exile in the Afghan city of Jalalabad.
 In 1984 he was nominated for the Nobel Peace Prize.
 Four years later, Khan died while under house arrest in Peshawar, at the age of 97.
 In order to allow for a funeral to take place in his house in Jalalabad, the warring parties in the Soviet-Afghan War that was ranging in the region at that time arranged for a brief ceasefire.
 Tens of thousands of people crossed the Khyber Pass from Pakistan to pay their last respect to Khan.